CNC_Index_Driver_2025.8.28BV3 with 1/32 microstepping and brake

 print("")

-print("Press button 'B' (Load Program) on controller")
+print("Press button 'B' on the controller")

 buttonB.wait_for_press()